hdShang/arxiv-daily/docs/cs-CV/2025-12-16/papers/251214442v1-a4-agent-an-agentic-framework-for-zero-shot-affordance-reasoning.md

 ---
 layout: default
-title: A4-Agent: An Agentic Framework for Zero-Shot Affordance Reasoning
+title: "A4-Agent: An Agentic Framework for Zero-Shot Affordance Reasoning"
 ---

 # A4-Agent: An Agentic Framework for Zero-Shot Affordance Reasoning